LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/ispecifypropertypagesimpl-class.md

 #### <a name="parameters"></a>Paramètres

 *T*<br/>
-Votre classe, `ISpecifyPropertyPagesImpl`dérivée de .
+Votre classe, dérivée de `ISpecifyPropertyPagesImpl` .

 ## <a name="members"></a>Membres